glzjin/CTFd-Whale/INSTALL.md

 ### Configure frps

-frps could be started by docker-compose along with CTFd。<br>
+frps could be started by docker-compose along with CTFd。

 define a network for communication between frpc and frps, and create a frps service block

 ```yml